mosaicnetworks/monetcli/README.md

 Any Monet Hub specific commands will be implemented here.
 It is advised to use this CLI to interact with a [`monetd`](https://github.com/mosaicnetworks/monetd) instance as some functionality may not be accessible through `evm-lite-cli`

+You can read more `monetd` and how to get started in the documentation [here](https://monetd.readthedocs.io/en/latest/index.html).

 ## Installation

 You can easily install `monetcli` with NPM